top of page

 The verb 'aid' has its etymological roots in Old French.
 It is derived from the Old French word 'aider,' which means 'to help' or 'to assist.'
 'Aider' itself comes from the Latin word 'adjutare,' a verb formed from 'ad,' meaning 'to,' and 'juvare,' meaning 'to help' or 'to support.'
 This Latin root emphasizes the act of helping or assisting someone in their efforts.
 Over time, 'aider' transitioned into Middle English as 'aiden' and eventually became the modern English verb 'aid.'
 It signifies the action of providing assistance, support, or help to someone or something in need.
 Its etymology underscores the concept of lending a helping hand and offering support or assistance to those requiring aid.

-Quiz: Find the meaning of aid
+Find the correct meaning of the verb aid:

 Try Again!